lskog7/SegMNet/README.md

-# **SegMNet v0.1**
+# **SegMNet v0.1.0**

-This project is a Python-based web application for processing and segmenting 3D CT scans.
-Users can upload CT studies in `.tar.gz` format, which are processed by a segmentation model to generate 3D segmentations.
-Results can be viewed online and downloaded for further use.
+**SegMNet** is a Python-based web application designed for processing and segmenting 3D CT kidney scans.
+Users can upload CT studies in `.nii.gz` format, which are processed by a segmentation model to generate 3D segmentations.
+While future versions aim to support interactive online visualization, the application currently enables downloading processed results for further use.

 ---

 ## **Table of Contents**

 1. [Features](#features)
 2. [Technologies Used](#technologies-used)